Taiwan CAR Lab

 New Southbound Policy Office

-The Ministry of Science and Technology (MOST)’s New Southbound Policy subsidizes international joint research, promotes industry-university cooperation, encourages the cultivation and exchange of talents.
+The National Science and Technology Council (NSTC)’s New Southbound Policy subsidizes international joint research, promotes industry-university cooperation, encourages the cultivation and exchange of talents.
 By continuously deepening of the benefits of the new southbound policy, it actively searches for potential new southbound markets and strives for world-class technological, R&D, and management talents.
 The office’s main task is to strengthen the promotion of innovative industries and international exchanges with the vision for "innovation, inclusiveness, and sustainability".
 Through bilateral exchanges and long-term ties, the New Southbound Policy Office can help understand the needs and relative advantages of partner countries, and then establish and formalize scientific research collaborations.